 are severely dehydrated and feel like you might pass out.

 Some medicines can cause unwanted or dangerous effects when used with tolvaptan.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may change your treatment plan if you also use:

 you have kidney disease or urination problems;